laher/fuzzymenu.vim/README.md

 You can invoke fuzzymenu with the above mapping if set, or a command `:Fzm` (fullscreen with `:Fzm!`).

+ * Also try `:FzmOps` for guided normal-mode operations on text objects.

 ### 2. Using the menu

 #### 2a. using fzf